aireilly/openshift-mkdocs/docs/scalability_and_performance/scaling-worker-latency-profiles.md

 You can configure worker latency profiles when installing a cluster or at any time you notice increased latency in your cluster network.

-## Understanding worker latency profiles
+## Understanding worker latency profiles {#nodes-cluster-worker-latency-profiles-about_scaling-worker-latency-profiles}

 Worker latency profiles are multiple sets of carefully-tuned values for the `node-status-update-frequency`, `node-monitor-grace-period`, `default-not-ready-toleration-seconds` and `default-unreachable-toleration-seconds` parameters.
 These parameters let you control the reaction of the cluster to latency issues without needing to determine the best values manually.